Callisto Herbicide Information

 - There is high concern about using Callisto® repeatedly year after year, as weed resistance has taken place in some other crops after just 7 years of using it.
-Growers are being encouraged to rotate with herbicides from other classes of chemistry, and not to use Callisto® each year.
+Growers are being encouraged to rotate with herbicides from other classes of chemistry, and not to use Callisto® each year if at all possible.

 - Cranberries are highly tolerant of the active ingredient in Callisto® (mesotrione) – Cranberry is highly tolerant because it is capable of rapidly metabolizing the mesotrione, but some growers out west have reported ‘some’ cranberry blossom damage as a result of the particular surfactant that might be used in conjunction with it, if used during bloom.

 - 88% of the applied herbicide is absorbed within just 3 hours, and the dry-time (rainfast time) is 4 hours.

 - It has pre and post-emergent activity on a wide range of weed species.

 - Callisto® is absorbed by roots, stems and leaves, so it is translocated throughout the plant.
 Be careful not to use too much water when applying it, so that it does not soak into the ground to a depth deeper than the root zone of the weeds you are targeting.

 The following information about Callisto® was largely compiled from Wisconsin’s Cranberry Crop Management Newsletter (June 2007) containing information from Teryl Roper, UW-Madison Extension Horticulturist (now retired), and Jed Colquhoun, UW-Madison Extension Weed Specialist: